mre-code/groovysql/README.md

 2. Change directory into the cloned repo (cd groovysql)
 3. Make changes as needed
 4. Execute the Gradle wrapper (./gradlew shadowJar)
-5. cp ./build/libs/groovysql-x.y-all.jar /usr/local/bin/groovysql.jar
+5. cp ./src/main/bin/groovysql ./build/libs/groovysql-x.y-all.jar /usr/local/bin/
-6. cp ./src/main/bin/groovysql /usr/local/bin/groovysql
-7. chown 755 /usr/local/bin/groovysql
+6. chown 755 /usr/local/bin/groovysql

 The Gradle wrapper (gradlew) will take care of downloading and installing the right version of Gradle, compiling everything, and putting together the final jar file as `./build/libs/groovysql-x.y-all.jar`, where x.y represents the